How some of the biggest right-wing social media stars became unwitting mouthpieces of Russian propaganda - KESQ

 “Founder-I responded that Founder-I would ask Commentator-3, and, the next day, confirmed that Commentator-3 said, “he’s happy to cover it,” the indictment stated.
 The identity of “Commentator-3” is not yet clear.

-On March 22, Johnson suggested on his show that Ukraine may be connected to the attack and said he found it “a little too on the nose for me” for the US to have issued a warning about possible terrorist attacks in the days before the attack took place.
+The day before on March 22, Johnson suggested in a video on his personal channel that Ukraine may be connected to the attack, saying he found it “a little too on the nose for me” for the US to have issued a warning about possible terrorist attacks in the days before the attack took place.
 It is not clear whether Johnson is “commentator-3” or whether he happened to have already posted a video that fit in with the request.
 Johnson has denied any knowledge of the Russian funding and has asserted his editorial independence.

+In a post on X on Saturday evening, Johnson denied any connection between the request outlined in the indictment and his show.
+“I never received any request for coverage, never covered this on Tenet and never covered the topic again on any platform,” he said.

 Other narratives pushed by the Russian-paid influencers fit in with the Kremlin’s goals, such as fear mongering about migrant gangs and boosting the candidacy of Trump, who US intelligence agencies said Russia supported in the 2020 election.